NinjaInShade/ba-coming-soon-page/README.md

 Users should be able to:

-- View the optimal layout for the page depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
+- Receive an error message when the `form` is submitted if:
+  - The `input` field is empty
+  - The email address is not formatted correctly

 ### Screenshot